 Professor Wilkinson’s group uses structural biology as a key tool to dissect structure and mechanism in proteins.
 On the one hand, we study systems of proteins that determine cellular fate during spore formation in Bacillus subtilis.
-On the other hand, we have specific interests in proteins that contribute to virulence in pathogens in humans and in livestock.
+On the other hand, we have specific interests in proteins that contribute to virulence and represent drug targets in pathogens in humans and in livestock.
 Current projects include:

 Structure of Components of an Intercellular Channel Complex in Sporulating Bacillus subtilis.

 Tony Wilkinson trained for his PhD with Alan Fersht at Imperial College London working in protein engineering on tyrosyl tRNA synthetase.
-He joined the laboratory of James Wang at Harvard University working on DNA toposisomerases, and subsequently the lab of Guy Dodson at the University of York, learning protein crystallography working on ligand discrimination in oxygen transport proteins.
+He joined the laboratory of James Wang at Harvard University working on DNA toposisomerases and subsequently the lab of Guy Dodson at the University of York learning protein crystallography working on ligand discrimination in oxygen transport proteins.
 He subsequently took up an academic post in the York Structural Biology Laboratory in the Chemistry Department where he is now a Professor.
 His group has studied sequence-independent peptide binding in transporter systems and transcriptional regulators in Bacillus with a focus on the control and execution of the process of cell development leading to the formation of dormant spores.
-More recently he has been working on proteins from the pathogens Plasmodium falciparum that causes malaria and Rhodococcus equi that causes lung disease in young horses.
+More recently he has been working on proteins from the pathogens Plasmodium falciparum that that causes malaria, Leishmania donovani that causes leishmaniasis and Rhodococcus equi that causes lung disease in young horses.